melsomino/uni/README.md

 	}
 	`

-Value can be a list of string, enclosed in "(" and ")" and separated with spaces:
+Value can be a list of strings, enclosed in "(" and ")" and separated by spaces:

 	button padding=(20 1 20 6)
-	text font=("Times New Roman" 12)
+	text font=('Times New Roman' 12)

 ## Children